mrksbrg/sirensweden.github.io/src/index.md

 * Stockholm: TBD
 * Mälardalen: TBD

-Industrial Ambassadors:
+### Industrial Ambassadors

 * [Anders Ekman](https://www.linkedin.com/in/anders-ekman-271563/), Stockholm, CEO at Celeris Consulting
 * [Peter Sjöberg](https://www.linkedin.com/in/petersjoebergvaesteras/), Västerås, Senior Systems Engineer at Hitachi Energy

-Contact bjorn.regnell@cs.lth.se if you are interested in becoming a Node Representative or Industry Ambassador for SiREN.
+### Governance

+1. Chairs and Node Representatives (NR) are voting members of the Steering Committee (SC).
+2. Founders (F) and Industry Ambassadors (IA) are invited as non-voting participants at SC meetings.
+3. The SC decides about when and where the Signals take place.
+4. The SC decides who is SC Chair and Signals Program Chairs.
+5. The SC Chair and Signal Program Chairs decides about who is invited and assigned as NR and IA.
+6. SC, F, NR, and IA invites participants to Signals.

-## SiREN Signals
+## Signals

 We have since 2003 held annual network meetings aka Signals, were we exchange ideas and discuss any interesting topics related to requirements of software-based systems, including research, teaching and practice of RE.
 Signals are typically lunch to lunch at a university somewhere in Sweden.
 Everyone travels on their own budget and we aim at a minimal admin overhead.

+### Coming Signal

-* *COMING UP:* [**SiREN Signal 2025**](2025/index.html).
+* *Coming Up:* [**SiREN Signal 2025**](2025/index.html).
 Venue to be decided.

 ### Past Signals